 Not all genetic alterations are fatal and not all mutations cause disease.
 Sometime mutations are in a non-coding chromosomal region leading to no apparent clinical effect.
 Other mutations may be in a area of coding DNA but are not translated into an amino acid change or do not result in any negative effect.
 These are silent mutations.

 When mutations occur in a coding region they are usually translated into a amino acid change and thus a change in the structure of a protein.
-The mutation may, but not always, have an impact on health.
+The mutation may have an impact on health.
 When the mutation alters a biological process, a protein function, or regulatory pathway, it can lead to a clinic effect, e.g., cancer, inherited disorders, etc.

 How is PGD conducted?

-The most common way to perform PGD for a single mutation is Realtime PCR, a technique that relies on two fluorescent probes to detect a single mutation, one probe for the mutant allele (gene) and second probe for non-mutated allele (gene).
-Realtime PCR has a considerable rate of non-conclusive results and is prone to contamination.
+The most common way to perform PGT-M for a single mutation is Realtime PCR (RT-PCR), a technique that relies on two fluorescent probes to detect a single mutation, one probe for the mutant allele (gene) and a second probe for the non-mutated allele (gene).
+RT-PCR has a considerable rate of non-conclusive results and is prone to contamination.

-For the first time in the field of IVF, Progenesis brings Next Generation Sequencing (NGS) as a viable alternative to Realtime PCR.
-NGS can read the mutation of interest directly with a coverage and sensitivity that is unmatched by PCR because NGS quantifies the representation of each allele, eliminating the issue of allele dropout, that is the failure to “see” one of the genes.
+For the first time in the field of IVF, Progenesis brings Next Generation Sequencing (NGS) as a viable alternative to RT-PCR.
+NGS can read the mutation of interest directly with a coverage and sensitivity that is unmatched by RT-PCR because NGS quantifies the representation of each allele present.